ewjax/EQValet/README.md

 #### *LogEvent child classes*

 Several child classes are pre-defined in LogEventParser.py, but the opportunity to create additional classes for other desired parsing targets is limited only by the imagination / need.
-The list, along with their assigned event ID values, is as shown:
+The list, along with their assigned event ID values, is as shown below.
+Developers should take care to give any newly-developed XXX_Event() parsers a unique ID.

 ```
      1 VesselDrozlin_Event()